sa-lee/liminal/README.md

 status](https://github.com/sa-lee/liminal/workflows/R-CMD-check/badge.svg)](https://github.com/sa-lee/liminal/actions)
 <!-- badges: end -->

+**liminal** is an R package for constructing interactive visualisations designed for exploratory high-dimensional data analysis.
+It’s main purpose is to combine tours with (non-linear) dimension reduction algorithms to provide a more holistic view of the geometry and topology of a dataset.
+These are designed for data analysts first, so they render either inside the RStudio Viewer pane or from a web-browser using **shiny**.

+There are two main functions for generating tour interfaces: \* The basic tour animation via \[limn\_tour()\] \* Linking tours to another view \[limn\_tour\_link()\]

 The goal of **liminal** is to provide complementary visualisations for use with understanding embedding algorithms such as tSNE.
 It has been [shown](https://distill.pub/2016/misread-tsne/) that in order to produce